Mrt134/Experimental/1.0luminadocumentation/_build/html/_sources/luminaplugins.txt

 Lumina Plugins
 **************

-Here's all the Lumina plugins, divided between desktop, menu, and panel plugins.
+Lumina offers a wide variety of plugins which allow the user to customize their desktop experience.
+Plugins are divided between desktop, menu, and panel plugins.

 ..
-TODO: Add Screenshots and expanded descriptions to every plugin entry.
-Example: :numref:`Figure %s: Placeholder <place1d>`
+TODO: Create descriptions of every plugin: menu, and panel entry.

 .. _desktop plugins:

 Desktop Plugins
 ===============

-These plugins are configured via this menu or that menu.
+Desktop plugins will add icons or widgets for display on the main screen of the Lumina Desktop Environment.
+Right click on the main screen, then click :menuselection:`Preferences --> Desktop`.

 .. _Application Launcher: